im-AbrarHossen/Chill-Gamer/README.md

 -- Ensure you have Node.js and npm (or yarn) installed on your machine.
 -- Install the required dependencies
 2. Configure Firebase for Local Development
-  If your project uses Firebase services (e.g., Firestore, Authentication, Storage), set up a Firebase project in the Firebase Console.
+  i.
+If your project uses Firebase services (e.g., Firestore, Authentication, Storage), set up a Firebase project in the Firebase Console. ii.
 Add your Firebase configuration to your project.
 This is usually in a file like firebase.js or firebaseConfig.js.